RESEARCH STARTER

 Statistical mechanics probes more deeply than thermodynamics: It seeks to explain as well as describe.
 Rather than postulating the laws governing macroscopic matter, it attempts to deduce them from the known facts of atomic and molecular behavior.
 Statistical mechanics is also able to derive approximate equations of state for individual substances, rather than treating these as purely experimental data.

 Consider a glass of water, a familiar macroscopic system.
 From a thermodynamic point of view, this system can be described by only three variables, such as temperature, pressure, and volume.
-A detailed mechanical description of the same system, based on either classical or quantum mechanics, would involve something like 1023 variables.
+A detailed mechanical description of the same system based on either classical or quantum mechanics would involve something like 1023 variables.
 There is not enough paper or computer memory to record that much information; moreover, it would become outdated an instant later.
 Fortunately, however, the laws of large numbers can be used to analyze these data.
 The behavior of individual molecules may be unpredictable over a large range, but the statistical distribution of the variables describing the molecules will follow a very definite pattern.
 Analogously, a life insurance company cannot predict which of its individual policyholders will die within a given year, but it does have an accurate statistical profile of what may occur to a sample of several hundred thousand of them.
 Statistical laws become more accurate the larger the sample.
 The exceedingly complex microscopic behavior of a large system will, under statistical averaging and the smoothing out of fluctuations, be dramatically simplified.

-Each molecule in a macroscopic sample will, according to the concepts of quantum mechanics, exist in one of a discrete set of allowed quantum states labeled by a quantum number n.
+Each molecule in a macroscopic sample will, according to the concepts of quantum mechanics, exist in one of the discrete sets of allowed quantum states labeled by a quantum number n.
 The corresponding energies are denoted by En.
-(In practice, n might actually stand for a set of quantum numbers representing different aspects of the molecule's state, such as translation, rotation, vibration, and electronic excitation.)
+(In practice, n might actually stand for a set of quantum numbers representing different aspects of the molecule’s state, such as translation, rotation, vibration, and electronic excitation.)
 The fundamental question of statistical mechanics is: At a given temperature, how are the molecules distributed among their quantum states?
 In other words, how many molecules will be in state n = 1, how many in state n = 2, and so forth.
 (The number of possible values of n is also immensely large.)
 The answer was first deduced by Ludwig Boltzmann in the mid-nineteenth century (although then based on classical mechanics).
 According to the Boltzmann distribution, the number of molecules in a quantum state n is proportional to the exponential quantity

 At higher temperatures, the occupation of higher energy levels increases significantly.

 The Boltzmann distribution was derived long before the quantum theory and was thus based on classical mechanics.
-A classical description remains a valid approximation when applied to entire atoms or molecules, for example in consideration of fluid pressure and transport properties.
+A classical description remains a valid approximation when applied to entire atoms or molecules, for example, in consideration of fluid pressure and transport properties.
 This description must be replaced by the more correct quantum-mechanical treatment, however, when considering the internal dynamics of atoms and molecules.

 As illustrated in the earlier example of a glass of water, a given macrostate, which is described by three variables, for example, must be consistent with an immense number of different microstates, each described by some 1023 variables.
-It was also Boltzmann's idea that the actual number of microstates consistent with a given macrostate was a measure of the probability of that microstate, which is given quantitatively by the famous Boltzmann formula: S = klnW.
-Here, S represents the entropy of the macrosystem and W, the number of compatible microstates.
-In quantum- mechanical terminology, W represents the degeneracy of the macrostate.
+It was also Boltzmann’s idea that the actual number of microstates consistent with a given macrostate was a measure of the probability of that microstate, which is given quantitatively by the famous Boltzmann formula: S = k ln W. Here, S represents the entropy of the macrosystem and W, the number of compatible microstates.
+In quantum-mechanical terminology, W represents the multiplicity—the number of microstates compatible with the macrostate.

 Both the second and the third laws of thermodynamics follow from the Boltzmann formula.
 When a constraint on a system is removed, that system will tend spontaneously to an arrangement having a greater number of available microstates.
-This result corresponds to a process in which the entropy of the system increases--thus the formulation of the second law in terms of increasing entropy in spontaneous processes.
+This result corresponds to a process in which the entropy of the system increases—thus, the formulation of the second law in terms of increasing entropy in spontaneous processes.
 Moreover, one can characterize states of higher entropy as being associated with greater freedom or disorder or randomness.

 For a perfectly ordered system at absolute zero, which is merely an idealization in the real world, there should be only one possible microstate.
 Every molecule (or atom) would be in its ground rotational, vibrational, and electronic state and precisely in place in a perfect crystal.